1907cloudgcp/Project3Collective/SupportGroups/README.md

 The SQL database password in this file has been redacted for this repository.

 The .circleci folder holds the necessary files for a CircleCI build.
 The config.yml file is the configuration file.
-The .json file contains is the circleci service account key (this should also have been kept as a secret; it was originally stored as a CircleCi encrypted variable, but went back to being a file and did not change).
+The .json file contains the circleci service account key (this should also have been kept as a secret; it was originally stored as a CircleCi encrypted variable, but went back to being a file and did not change).